e5pe0n/e5pe0n.github.io/docs/_posts/JavaScript/2021-10-03-JavaScript_The_Definitive_Guide.md

 ### Error Handlings

+- normal *try/catch* does not work for an asynchronous code
   - we cannot handle an error caused in an asynchronous function at the point of calling the asynchronous function because the point is not on a call stack already when the asynchronous function runs

 ```js
 getJson("/api/user/profile").then(displayUserProfile, handleProfileError)